wen227/Pokemon_Classification/README.md

 dataset : Contains the five classes, each class is its own respective subdirectory.

-examples : Contains images that will be using to test our CNN.
+example : Contains images that will be using to test our CNN.

 result : Contains result pictures and model.